Introduction to social media

 Building an audience

-No matter what social media platforms you’re using, there are a few basic rules of thumb that you’ll want to follow as you start to build your audience.
+No matter what social media platforms you are using, there are a few basic rules of thumb that you will want to follow as you start to build your audience.

 Complete your profile